Two Year A Level courses – join Year 12

 What type of students join Bales College

-We accept students of mixed abilities (with a minimum of 5 passes at GCSE), who we feel will add to the Sixth Form in certain ways.
-Some of our students have very strong academic backgrounds and performance, however we also look for rounded personalities and a mixed intake.
+We accept students of mixed abilities (with a minimum of 5 passes at GCSE), who will add to the Sixth Form community.
+Some of our students have very strong academic backgrounds and performance, while others are looking to improve their academic performance in a new environment.

-We look for students who exhibit the following characteristics – which we aim to develop further during their time at the College:
+We look for students who exhibit the following characteristics – which we help you develop further during your time at the College:

 • interest in education and learning;

-• passion in the subjects they are studying;
+• passion in the subjects you are studying;

 • mature approach to learning and interacting with staff and students;